DeepanshuSarawagi/Kubernetes/02-Scheduling/README.md

 ## 6. Resource Requirements and Limits:

 Every pod requires a certain amount of CPU and memory.
 By default, every container in a pod requests at least 0.5 CPU and 256Mi of memory.
-We can override this setting using requests under resources section.
+We can specify this by creating the LimitRange object as defined in [limit-range](limit-range.yaml).

 To explain CPU limits, 1 CPU count in pod-definition.yaml represents 1 AWS vCPU/1 GCP Core/1 Azure Core/1 Hyperthread.
 And 1Mi - 1 Mebibytes is equivalent to 1,048,576 bytes.

-By default, Kubernetes sets a limit of 1CPU and 512Mi a container can utilize on a node.
-We can override this setting as defined in [pod-resource-example.yaml](pod-resource-example.yaml) by setting limits under resources section.
+**By default, Kubernetes sets a limit of 1CPU and 512Mi a container can utilize on a node.
+We can override this setting as defined in [pod-resource-example.yaml](pod-resource-example.yaml) by setting limits under resources section.**